griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 We also examined a fusion prediction for ZNF92::TDRD9 which had 44 junctions reads of support and looks real by manual review in fusion inspector and IGV.
 However this fusion is predicted to join the first exon of ZNF92 onto the second exon of TDRD9 and this is predicted to lead to an almost immediate stop codon.
 The overall ORF would only be 10 AA or so and this is unlikely to be translated.

 We also examined a fusion prediction for KDM5C::KMT2C which had 34 junction reads and 2 spanning reads of support.
 It is predicted to lead to an almost immediate stop codon.
 The neoORF segment would be: MLFHGCLS.
 This truncation would be a drastic shortening of the normal KMT2C protein.
 The only thing that is predicted to be a good binder is: MSHGVPMLF.
 In other words only incorporating the first 3 AA of the novel sequencing arising from the fusion.
 This is probably not worth targeting.

-##### Leidos 5120-29
-SLC1A7 candidate (original status: Review) was dropped during the manual review.
-Short explanation: the Class I peptide which doesnt have reference match has bad binding affinity, Class II peptide has reference match.
-Long explanation: This candidate has 2 transcript sets (ENST00000620347.5 and ENST00000371494.9) , both transcript sets have a matched portion (LQALLIVL) with proteome reference.
-Class II peptide (QALLIVLATSSSSA, from ENST00000371494.9) has a complete overlap with the reference, thus was rejected.
-Class I peptide for HLA-C*03:04 (VLATSSSSATL, from ENST00000371494.9) can still be used (if we cut the 51 mer to exclude the reference match portion), however this peptide is a bad binder (median IC50 greater than 2,000 nM, with multiple algorithms reports high IC50).
-Class I peptide for HLA-A (ILQALLIVL from ENST00000620347.5) has good binding affinity but has a strong reference match.